What you should know about the indoor cooling process

 - Follow your manufacturer's routine maintenance directions.

-- Have entire system checked once a year by a qualified service technician.
+- Have entire system checked TWICE a year by a qualified service technician.

 What Homeowners Can Do: